DCNN-Accelerator/docs/docs/verification.md

 # Verification

 The following outlines verification of the software-hardware emulation.
-Hardware emulation is a tool for hardware/software co-verification and testing the integration of hardware and software.
+Hardware emulation is a tool for hardware/software co-verification and integration testing.

 ![Verification](https://i.imgur.com/2U2usrR.jpg)